3. Research Design

 3.1 Methodology

 The interplay between imagination and research invites a reevaluation of how knowledge is produced and conveyed, particularly in artistic and ethnographic contexts.
 By moving beyond the rigid conventions of documentation and description, artists and researchers engage with "imaginative speculation" as a critical method of discovery (Ravetz, 2009).
 This approach challenges traditional notions of objectivity, embracing subjectivity and personal experience as integral to the inquiry process.
-The imaginative techniques employed in art enable a deeper exploration of human experiences, which may otherwise be "muted by the hard science of collecting data" (Taussig, 2009).
+The imaginative techniques employed in art allow for a more thorough investigation of human experiences, which may otherwise be "muted by the hard science of collecting data" (Taussig, 2009).
 By situating personal concerns within expressive forms that transcend textual or descriptive limitations, these practices highlight the potential of artistic inquiry in understanding complex cultural and social phenomena.
 This imaginative lens not only broadens the scope of methodological possibilities but also enriches the narratives created in the space between art and ethnography.

 Artistic Research